TheModuleFactory/file-system-tree/README.md

-# file-system-tree
+# File System Tree

-A small package that provides an object to create a file system from a given "seed" directory
+A small package that provides an object to create a list of file system folders and files under a given "seed" directory